cainam/home-cluster-deployment/ansible/README.md

 home-assistant:
+  - DB, mariaDB to start with, but for future use DBs guide: https://smarthomescene.com/guides/optimize-your-home-assistant-database/
   - not possible to change webroot, so subdomain used instead
   - only managed to get it manually from a running instance
     # llt="eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiI3NDNlOWEzNDQ4ZjQ0ODEzYjQ5ZmQ3N2M3ZTFmODQ3YiIsImlhdCI6MTY4ODI4MjA2NiwiZXhwIjoyMDAzNjQyMDY2fQ.vdlnHJWNoIaXaxbf3UF1sIxgEi1rOMbAdAh2kctiQt0"